hazae41/multisockets/README.md

 [Go to JitPack](https://jitpack.io/#hazae41/multisockets)

-Compatible with ws protocol but not wss
+Compatible with wss protocol only

-Messages are encrypted with AES and keys are sent with RSA
+Messages are encrypted with SSL

 Encryption prevent man-in-the-middle attacks but do not prevent a third party from connecting to you